-The short answer: Yes, they can—but pay varies greatly depending on the role, industry, and experience level.
+The short answer: Yes, they can—but pay varies widely by role, industry, and experience level.
 In this guide, we’ll break down the average salaries, the highest-paying roles, and what factors influence pay in consumer services.

 What Are Consumer Services Jobs?